Calculate The X -component Of The Velocity Of The Particle.

 Q: How does air resistance affect the x-component of velocity in projectile motion?
 A: Air resistance opposes motion, so it reduces the x-component of velocity over time.
 In idealized problems, air resistance is ignored, and the x-component remains constant.

 Q: Can the x-component of velocity be zero?
 If so, what does that mean?
 A: Yes, the x-component of velocity can be zero.
 This means the object is not moving horizontally at that instant.
-For example, at the peak of a vertical throw, the vertical (y) component of velocity is momentarily zero, but if there's no horizontal motion, the x-component is zero as well.
+As an example, at the peak of a vertical throw, the vertical (y) component of velocity is momentarily zero, but if there's no horizontal motion, the x-component is zero as well.

 Q: How do I calculate the x-component of velocity if I only know the initial and final positions and the time interval?
 A: If the velocity is constant, you can use the formula vₓ = Δx / Δt, where Δx is the change in horizontal position (final x-position minus initial x-position) and Δt is the time interval.